Frequently Asked Questions

 Q. How long does it take to have my plans approved?

 A. It depends on the size and type of project.
-Small level one development projects, such as a single family home or pool will only take 1-3 days.
-A large level three development project such as a commercial building will take several weeks.
-Any construction within 50 feet of the water, including docks and piers, are automatically considered level three development and reviewed accordingly.
+Small Level I development projects, such as a single family homes or pools, will only take 1-3 days.
+A large Level 3 development project such as a commercial building will take several weeks.

 Q. Do I need a permit to cut down a tree?

 A. Any tree that measures 12 inches or greater in diameter 4′-6″ above grade requires a tree removal permit.
 This does not apply to Popcorn trees and Cherry Laurels.
 On commercial lots, any tree measuring 6 inches or greater in diameter 4′-6″ above grade requires a tree removal permit.
-If you are unsure of the tree’s diameter, please call Community Services for assistance.
+If you are unsure of the tree’s diameter, please call Natural Resources of Public Works for assistance.